jakobringler/blog/content/notes/Today I Learned.md

 ### Viewport
 - `Ctrl` or `Shift` + `Arrow Keys` let's you rotate / move views
 - `M` enables first person movement with `WASD`, `Shift` to sprint, `Ctrl` to slowdown and `Q` / `E` to lift / descend
+- `Ctrl + Alt + S` enters 'Zen' mode and removes most of the UI clutter

 ---